elamathikanakavelu-commits/CloudFileStorage/README.md

 ## Description
 This project is a **cloud-based file storage and retrieval system** that allows users to **upload, store, and download files securely** using cloud services.
-It demonstrates practical experience with **cloud storage platforms** (AWS S3 / Google Cloud Storage) and integration of cloud APIs into applications.
+It demonstrates practical experience with **cloud storage platforms** (AWS S3) and integration of cloud APIs into applications.

 The system can be implemented as a **console application** or a **simple web interface**, making it beginner-friendly yet effective for learning cloud computing concepts.